segf00lt/website/content/blog/university.md

 As far as I've seen, math education isn't in such a bad state.
 But my brush with the course's introduction to programming makes me skeptical of the other CS focused classes.
-The drop out rate is among the highest, up there with physics, which makes me think either the course gets better and more challenging but the university is bad at selecting candidates, or it gets worst and the more talented students decide it's a waste of time.
+The drop out rate is among the highest, up there with physics, which makes me think either it gets better and more challenging but the university is bad at selecting candidates, or it gets worse and the more talented students decide it's a waste of time.
 I'd be interested to see the scores of the dropouts.

 With regards to the introductory part, most of the first and second semester